mamahara/tacx-webapp-assignment/README.md

 Improvements:
 1. Application CICD can be put into Azure devops or any CICD toolset.
-2. Application functionality can be improved and CICD for deployment can be done via docker containers
+2. Application functionality can be improved and application deployment can be done via docker containers

 Conclusion:
 This application is only for CICD demo purpose only with terraform and github actions to Azure webapps.